-The last public place of note for getting rid of trash is train platforms.
-Granted, you have to already be past the ticket gate, but at least you don’t have to carry garbage with you on the train or around with you after you`ve reached your destination.
-Eating in public is generally frowned upon in Japan, but I must admit that more than once I’ve consumed a plastic-wrapped onigiri from my local conbini for breakfast while traveling on the run.
-A train ride can also be a good opportunity to save time and clean out your bag or wallet.
+The last public place of note for getting rid of trash is on train platforms.
+Granted, you have to already be past the ticket gate, but at least you don’t have to carry garbage with you on the train or around with you after you have reached your destination.
+Simply look for the large and easy-to-spot trash cans on the platform, double check the labels to see if they’re burnable, cans, etc., and get rid of your trash there.

 Eating in public, especially while walking, is generally frowned upon in Japan, but many people may admit that more than once they have consumed a plastic-wrapped rice ball from their local shop for breakfast while eating on the run.
 Waiting on the platform for a train ride can also be a good opportunity to save time and clean out your bag or wallet.
 For safety, the bins are generally packed with translucent bags, meaning it is difficult for potential terrorists to hide anything inside them and therefore maintaining the safety that getting rid of trash cans in the first place initially promoted.

 Chances are that you can hold onto any trash you may have accumulated for the short amount of time it would take you to find a place to properly dispose of it without much inconvenience.
 Pack it into a plastic bag, tie it, and either carry it or put it in your bag.
 Also, who knows?
 Perhaps by holding onto our trash a little longer, we may end up taking a little more responsibility for our actions and try to think of ways we can get rid of trash in our lives altogether, making a cleaner and more considerate society.